Osheah/PFORCS-problem-sheet/README.md

 # PFORCS-problem-sheet
 ## problem sheet for gmit programming for cybersecurity 2021
 # Introduction
 This repository contains the weekly problem sheets for GMIT's certificate in Cybersecurity Operations module programming for cybersecurity taught by Andrew Beatty.
-Semister 1
+### Semister 1
-#Week2 task 1
+# Week2 task 1
-**Write a program that claculates sombody's Body Mass Index (BMI)** the code for this can be found in bmi.py
+*Write a program that calculates sombody's Body Mass Index (BMI)* The code for this can be found in **bmi.py**
+# Week3 task 2
+*Write a program (bitcoin.py) that prints out todays bitcoin price in dollars* The code for this can be found in **bitcoin.py**